samwilson/markdownsite/README.md

 ## Templates

-There are two te
+There are two templates that you can edit: `pdf.tpl` and `html.tpl`.

-cp /usr/share/pandoc/data/templates/default.latex pdf.tpl